What to do with the Genji Project

 Coronation Backdrop

-At Otter’s Welcome in May, I was approached by Their Royal Highnesses’ Chamberlain, HE Hillarious Clock Werk.
+At Otter’s Welcome in May of 2023, I was approached by Their Royal Highnesses’ Chamberlain, HE Hillarious Clock Werk.
 He asked if I would be willing to design something, perhaps create a backdrop that would be used at Coronation and likely throughout Their reign.
 I knew then that I would be out of town at Coronation, and he said that that wasn’t a problem and also that nothing needed to happen before Pennsic.

 After Pennsic, this project picked up.